t1/junit-5-structure-demo/README.md

 As stated in the introduction, we extract these methods here only to prepare for the next step.

-Note that the `given...` methods all return an `input` String, while all `when...` methods take that string as an argument.
+You can see that the `given...` methods all return an `input` String, while all `when...` methods take that string as an argument.
 When tests get more complex, they produce or require more than one object, so you'll have to pass them via field.
 But normally I wouldn't do this in such a simple case.
 Let's do that here anyway, again as a preparation for the next step: